The Local Structure of Injective LOT-Complexes: Proof of Theorem

 Assume next that $\Gamma$ is an injective reduced LOF with more than one component without boundary reducible sub-LOTs.
 Assume first that $\Gamma=\Gamma_1\cup \Gamma_2$, where each $\Gamma_i$ is a LOF itself.
 In that case $K(\Gamma)=K(\Gamma_1)\vee K(\Gamma_2)$.
 By induction on the number of vertices we can assume that $K(\Gamma_i)$ has the lbf-property, and hence $K(\Gamma)$ has the lbf-property as well.\\

 Next assume that $\Gamma$ does not split as above.
-Then every component of $\Gamma$ contains a vertex that is an edge label in a different component.
+Then at least one component of $\Gamma$ contains a vertex that is an edge label in a different component.
 We will see that in this case $\Gamma$ embeds in a reduced injective LOT $\hat\Gamma$ without boundary reducible sub-LOT's.
 Suppose first $\Gamma=C_1\cup C_2$, where the $C_i$ are the connected components.
-Let $x_1$ be a vertex of $C_1$ that occurs as an edge label in $C_2$, and let $x_2$ be a vertex of $C_2$ that occurs as an edge label in $C_1$.
-Connect $x_1$ to $x_2$ by an edge and label it with a vertex $y$ that does not appear as an edge label in $\Gamma$.
+Let $x_1$ be a vertex of $C_1$ that occurs as an edge label in $C_2$.
+Let $x_2$ be an arbitrary vertex in $C_2$.
+Connect $x_1$ to $x_2$ by an edge and label it with a vertex $y\ne x_2$ that does not appear as an edge label in $\Gamma$.
+This is possible since $\Gamma$ contains exactly 2 vertices which do not appear as edge labels.
 We obtain a LOT $\hat\Gamma$ with the desired properties.
 If $\Gamma=C_1\cup\ldots\cup C_k$ we argue by induction to produce $\hat\Gamma$.
 We have already shown that $K(\hat\Gamma)$ has the lbf-property.
 Since this property is hereditary and $K(\Gamma)$ is a subcomplex of $K(\hat\Gamma)$, it follows that $K(\Gamma)$ has the lbf-property.